+General quadratic utility function :

+$$U{GQ}(s, p) = -\sum{X \subseteq S} \lambda_X (\chi_X(s) - p(X))^2$$

+,

-$$\textbf{General quadratic utility function}: U{GQ}(s,p) = -\sum{X\subseteq\mathcal{S}} \lambda_X (\chi_X(s) - p(X))^2,$$ where $\chi_X(s)$ is 1 if $s \in X$ and zero otherwise, and the λ_X are constant coefficients.
+where χ_X is the characteristic function of the set X (that is, $\chi_X(s)$ is 1 if $s \in X$ and zero otherwise), and the λ_X are constant coefficients.
 (This is a generalization of the utility function (1) we used in our toy model in section 2.1.)
-We will briefly discuss how epistemic utility functions of this form do justice to various epistemic norms.
+We will now briefly discuss how epistemic utility functions of this form do justice to various epistemic norms.

-7Wayne Myrvold has pointed out (personal correspondence) that the fact that we do have several other arguments to the effect that (within the domain of applicability of Bayesian modeling) conditionalization is always rationally required is relevant here.
+8Wayne Myrvold has pointed out (personal correspondence) that the fact that we do have several other arguments to the effect that (within the domain of applicability of Bayesian modelling) conditionalisation is always rationally required is relevant here.
 (Some of these arguments were cited in section 1.)
-The expected-utility approach with no rule against partly stable utility functions, since it permits updating rules other than conditionalization, is in tension with those results.
-If any of those other arguments is sound (a question we have not addressed), it may also contain the seeds of an explanation from the perspective of cognitive decision theory of how and why partly stable utility functions should be disallowed.
+The expected-utility approach with no rule against somewhere stable utility functions, since it permits updating rules other than conditionalisation, is in tension with those results.
+If any of those other arguments is sound (a question we have not addressed), it may also contain the seeds of an explanation from the perspective of cognitive decision theory of how and why somewhere stable utility functions should be disallowed.
 We have not pursued this line of research.

 Stability.
-For arbitrary choices of the coefficients λ_X , U{GQ} is everywhere strongly stable.
-8 9
+For arbitrary choices of the coefficients λ_X , U{GQ} is everywhere strongly stable.9 10

 A concern for truth.
 In the first instance, U{GQ} favors placing credence 1 in the true state.
-This is a property of any stable utility function10, and a fortiori of U{GQ} .
+This is a property of any stable utility function11, and a fortiori of U{GQ} .
 More generally (and less rigorously), other things being equal, U{GQ} favors increasing one's credence in the true state.
-(We can see the latter by noting that $U{GQ}(s,p)$ is always an increasing function of p(s), and always a decreasing function of p(s') for $s' \neq s$.)
+(We can see the latter by noting that $U{GQ}(s, p)$ is always an increasing function of p(s), and always a decreasing function of p(s') for $s' \neq s$.)

 Discriminating among falsehoods: taking account of verisimilitude.
-A different stable epistemic utility function (viz. $U(s,p) = \log p(s)$) encodes a sort of epistemic perfectionism: according to that utility function, epistemic utility depends only on credence in the true state.
+A different stable epistemic utility function (viz. $U(s, p) = \log p(s)$) encodes a sort of epistemic perfectionism: according to that utility function, epistemic utility depends only on credence in the true state.
 Such perfectionism may, on occasion, be appropriate.
 But, often, we will want instead to judge one credence distribution as epistemically better than another even when both assign the same degree of belief to the true state, on the grounds that the first concentrates its remaining credence among (false) states that are closer to the truth than does the second.
 Our sample schema U{GQ} can take account of the value of verisimilitude, by a judicious choice of the coefficients λ_X : we simply assign high λ_X when X is a set of 'close' states.